postcss/postcss/docs/plugins.md

 * [`mq4-hover-shim`] supports the `@media (hover)` feature.
 * [`postcss-pseudo-is`] transforms `:is()` to more compatible CSS.

-See also [`posctss-preset-env`] plugins pack to add future CSS syntax by one line of code.
+See also [`postcss-preset-env`] plugins pack to add future CSS syntax by one line of code.

 ## Fallbacks